ITERATIVE DESIGN FOR TRANSFORMATIVE, TRANSDISCIPLINARY, AUTHENTIC LEARNING

 Projects defy disciplinary boundaries, offer opportunities for student leadership and depend on true collaboration.
 Most involve high school to graduate students, professionals and academics, and create connections to learners of all ages, backgrounds and ability levels.
 Output ranges from film to public art to multimedia presentations to museum exhibits to playgrounds and beyond.

-- Presence Absence is an inclusive public art project which aims to share the legacy of the Kate Bitting Reynolds Memorial Hospital.
-“Katie B,” as it is lovingly called, was a hospital that served the Black Community in Winston-Salem, North Carolina.
+An inclusive public art project which serves to share the legacy of the Kate Bitting Reynolds Memorial Hospital.
+“Katie B,” as it is lovingly called, was a hospital that served the Black Community in Winston-Salem, North Carolina..

 RESPONDING THROUGH MOVEMENT: Fume Takenouchi leads Choreographic Analysis of Architecture

 With support from the Center for Design Innovation, dancers from UNCSA collaborated with Fumi Takenouchi to explore the relationship between architecture and the human body.
 We visited architectural spaces of varying shape, design, size, material and texture (including Reynolda House, Old Salem SECCA and the Semans Library).
 At each place, we worked to notice what there is to be noticed toward creating phrases of movement that uniquely embody each space.
 Interestingly enough, in addition to the physical variations from one location to another, each space has its own qualitative characteristics (ambiance, smell, sound, history and purpose), which factor into our kinesthetic responses.
 While at each location, we shared our phrases with one another and discussed the aspects of design/ sensation that inspired us to create the movement we created.
 We then traveled back to the CDI each day to learn each other’s movement phrases, adapt them into this vastly different space and integrate them with the media of film and music.

 – Garrett Parker, C 17